jcochero/substrates_scripts/README.md

-# substrates_scripts
+# R scripts used in the article tentatively entitled "The importance of substrate choice in stream biofilm research"
-R scripts for the article comparing biofilm substrates "A line"
+By Cochero & Licursi